LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_3/DCAF_Hands_On_3.md

 1. Update the Create test configuration VI
 1. Update the to string and from String Unit test
 1. Implement the From String Array to String Array
-1. Update the From String Array to String Arrayg Unit test
+1. Update the From String Array to String Array Unit test

 ### Part B: Dynamic Module Runtime